-There is limited understanding of how to identify people at high risk of developing COPD.
-Our objective was to investigate the association between computed tomography (CT) total airway count (TAC) and incident COPD over 3 years among ever-smokers from the population-based Canadian Cohort Obstructive Lung Disease (CanCOLD) study.
+There is limited understanding of how to identify people at high risk of developing chronic obstructive pulmonary disease (COPD).
+Our objective was to investigate the association between computed tomography (CT) total airway count (TAC) and incident COPD over 3-years among ever-smokers from the population-based Canadian Cohort Obstructive Lung Disease (CanCOLD) study.

 CT and spirometry were acquired in ever-smokers at baseline; spirometry was repeated at 3-year follow-up.
 CT TAC was generated by summing all airway segments in the segmented airway tree (VIDA Diagnostics, Inc.).
-CT airway wall area, wall thickness for a theoretical airway with 10 mm perimeter (Pi10), and low attenuation areas below $-856\,\mathrm{HU}$ (LAA ${856}$) were also measured.
-Logistic and mixed effects regression models were constructed to determine the association for CT measurements with development of COPD and forced expiratory volume in 1 s/forced vital capacity (FEV $1$ /FVC) decline, respectively.
+CT airway wall area, wall thickness for a theoretical airway with 10mm perimeter (Pi10), and low attenuation areas below -856HU (LAA856) were also measured.
+Logistic and mixed effects regression models were constructed to determine the association for CT measurements with development of COPD and FEV1/FVC decline, respectively.

-Among 316 at-risk participants evaluated at baseline (65 \pm 9 years, 40% female, 18 \pm 19 pack-years), incident COPD was detected in 56 participants (18%) over a median 3.1 \pm 0.6 years of follow-up.
-Among CT measurements, only TAC was associated with incident COPD (p=0.03), where a 1-sp decrement in TAC increased the odds ratio for incident COPD by a factor of two.
+Among 316 at risk participants evaluated at baseline (65 \pm 9 years, 40% female, 18 \pm 19 packyears), incident COPD was detected in 56 participants (18%) over a median 3.1 \pm 0.6 years of follow-up.
+Among CT measurements, only TAC was associated with incident COPD (p=0.03), where a 1-SD decrement in TAC increased the odds ratio for incident COPD by a factor of two.
 In a multivariable linear regression model, reduced TAC was significantly associated with greater longitudinal FEV1/FVC decline (p=0.03), but no other measurements were significant.

-CT TAC predicts incident COPD in at-risk smokers, indicating that smokers exhibit early structural changes associated with COPD prior to abnormal spirometry.
+CT TAC predicts incident COPD in at risk smokers, indicating that smokers exhibit early structural changes associated with COPD prior to abnormal spirometry.